Art & Architecture

 Savor lunch at Cedric’s Tavern surrounded by archival photographs related to the Vanderbilts’ favorite family pet – a Saint Bernard named Cedric.
 Look for his 33" collar on display.

 Experience an intimate look at historic Biltmore and the family who created it with The Vanderbilts at Home and Abroad exhibition at The Biltmore Legacy in Antler Hill Village.

-Your next stop should be the Winery for a guided tour and complimentary wine tasting.
+Your next stop should be the Winery for a complimentary wine tasting.
 The Winery was originally an estate dairy barn, so look for architectural interest and details such as the clock tower.

 End your day with a peaceful night’s sleep in our four-star Inn or in our newest overnight option, Village Hotel, located in the heart of Antler Hill Village and just steps from the Winery.

 Your Next Day

 If you’re a guest at The Inn or Village Hotel, treat yourself to breakfast before heading to Biltmore House.

 Purchase our Audio Guide to Biltmore House, which covers all rooms open to the public in America’s largest home.
 Be sure to check out each in-depth information stop for more details on the Vanderbilt family, Biltmore’s artwork, and life on the estate.

 Look for John Singer Sargent portraits of Biltmore’s architect and landscape architect, two paintings by Renoir, Ming Dynasty porcelain bowls, and Flemish tapestries from the 1550s – and that’s just on the main floor.

 Consider taking our Behind-the-Scenes Guided Rooftop Tour – it provides stunning views and close-up architectural details of the home’s exterior in a small group setting.

 For lunch, try the Stable Café located next to Biltmore House.
 This was the original stable area for horses, and you can enjoy your meal from historic box stalls that have become booths.